London’s Top Hidden Gems – The Quirky, The Queer And The Quaint

 1. St Dunstans In The East

 I flamin love this place!
 If there was ever a perfect epitome of a ‘Secret London’ then let St Dunstans be it.
-Just north of Tower Bridge in the bustling Bank district sits a once beautiful piece of architecture (some parts Christopher Wren) that was blown apart in the blitz, 1941.
+Just north of Tower Bridge in the bustling Bank district sits a once beautiful piece of architecture (some parts Christopher Wren) that was blown apart in the blitz in 1941.
 Part of the church still remains but the internal gardens have been planted to create the effect of nature winning out in times of destruction – it’s beautiful.
-The odd person can be found sat on a bench, worshipping at the alter of shrubbery and serenity and even the few tourists who have stumbled upon it keep quiet and respectful as they wander the grounds.
-A inspirational place for a little recoup from the noise of the city, and far from just an abandoned building – this is one of my favourite hidden gems of London.
+The odd person can be found sitting on a bench, worshipping at the altar of shrubbery and serenity and even the few tourists who have stumbled upon it keep quiet and respectful as they wander the grounds.
+An inspirational place for a little recoup from the noise of the city, and far from just an abandoned building – this is one of my favourite hidden gems of London.
 It’s one of the very few secret photography spots London has to offer where you don’t need to be a professional to get a good shot – it’s crazily beautiful from every angle!

 2. London’s Silver Vaults